glaxindev/bumblebee-website/README.md

-# Bumblebee Bot Website (Old Version)
+# Bumblebee Bot Website (Base Version)

 Welcome to the **Bumblebee Bot Website** repository!
-This is the old version of the website for the Bumblebee Discord Bot.
+This is the base version of the website for the Bumblebee Discord Bot.
 It serves as an informational site to showcase the bot's features, commands, and general usage instructions.

 ---